-“For some people, bedtime is the best opportunity to be alone and lay [sic] (literally!) deep in your own thoughts,” she says.
-“For those people, sharing a bed with a partner can impede on that alone time and cause feelings of claustrophobia within the relationship, which can in turn lead to feelings of stress.
-If these kinds of feelings continue to brew, it’s likely the relationship won’t last.”
+“For some people, bedtime is the best opportunity to be alone and lay [sic] (literally!) deep in your own thoughts,” Smith says.
+“For those people, sharing a bed with a partner can impede on that alone time and cause feelings of claustrophobia within the relationship, which can in turn lead to feelings of stress. these kinds of feelings continue to brew, it’s likely the relationship won’t last.”

 You might end up divorced

 We don’t mean to be alarmist, but hear us (well, hear the experts) out: “Snoring is often laughed off as a joke, but the breakdown of your relationships is no laughing matter,” says Smith.
 “It accumulates to the point where both of you can’t take the disrupted sleep and the subsequent physical, emotional and psychological toll of sleep deprivation.”